 Once you feel that you are very ready, it will then all begin with a female Akita.
 In order to realize your goals of producing high quality Akita puppies, you must have more tan just a female dog.
 She must be sound, healthy, well-bred and show quality.
 Do not be tempted by the very first that you encounter, it is prudent to take your time and make the right decision that meets your goals then to rush ahead.
 The only female that you will want will have a dependable pedigree (genotype) and you know who to breed her to.

-If you already own a female, do take time to consider if she truly is the one who should be bred.
+If you already own a female, do take time to consider if she truly is the one that should be bred.
 If she has proven herself in the show ring and you are reasonably certain about her genetic probabilities, then and only then are you are ready to decide up on a mating which would be promising for her and a step in the right direction for your program.

 If the dam’s pedigree is in demand and you have bred her wisely, you